pthom/cleantype/README.md

 <a href="#Table-of-content"><img src="https://img.shields.io/badge/%3C%20top-E7E7E7.svg" align="right"></a>
-# Configure cleantype replacements and indentation
+# Settings - configure replacements and indentation

 In order to configure the behavior of cleantype: